Investing term

 The difference between what a stock is worth (estimated) and what it currently trades at.

 A valuation gap is the difference between your estimate of what a stock is worth and the price it currently trades at.
-A gap where price sits below value is the opportunity value investors hunt for — but it only pays off if the market eventually closes it, which is why a catalyst matters.
-A persistent gap with no reason to close can just be a value trap.
+When your estimated value sits above the market price, that gap is the opportunity value investors hunt for — buying a dollar of worth for less than a dollar.

 For example